 What follows is an extract from a commentary to the acclaimed Hanbali adab-poem, Manzumat al-Adab of Ibn ‘Abd al-Qawi (d.699H/1300CE).
 This particular commentary was written by the even more acclaimed Hanbali jurist-author, Imam Musa b.
 Ahmad al-Hajjawi (d.968H/1561CE).
 Author of the celebrated Hanbali fiqh text, al-Iqna‘ and its abridgement, Zad a-Mustaqni‘, al-Hajjawi served as mufti of the Hanbali school in Damascus during his age.
 He writes as part of his commentary to the adab-poem:

-‘It has been said that: “The allegory of faith (iman) is as a fortress having five walls.
-The first [innermost] is made of gold, the second of silver, the third from iron, the fourth of baked bricks and the fifth [outermost wall] from clay bricks.
+‘It is said that: “The allegory of faith (iman) is as a fortress having five walls.
+The first [innermost] is made of gold; the second of silver; the third of iron; the fourth, baked bricks; and the fifth [outermost wall] from mud bricks.
 As long as the inhabitants of the fortress are diligent in guarding the clay wall, the enemy will not set its sights on [attacking] the next wall.
-But if they are negligent in this, they will attack the next wall, then the next, until the entire fortress lays in ruins.
+But if they become negligent, they will attack the next wall, then the next, until the entire fortress lays in ruins.

-Likewise, faith is defended by five walls: certainty (yaqin), next is sincerity (ikhlas), then comes fulfilling the obligations (ada’ al-fara’id), after which are the recommended acts (sunan), and lastly safeguarding beautiful behaviour (adab).
+Likewise, faith is defended by five walls: certainty (yaqin), then sincerity (ikhlas), next comes fulfilling the obligations (ada’ al-fara’id), after which are the recommended acts (sunan), and lastly safeguarding beautiful behaviour (adab).

 Thus, so long as adab is guarded and defended, the devil will not set his sight on it.
 But if one forsakes it, Satan makes inroads into the sunan, then the fara’id, then ikhlas, and finally yaqin itself.”‘1